-First Step To Finding A Hearing Aid
+First Step To Finding A Prescription Hearing Aid

-Understanding How Hearing Aid Technology Works
+Understanding How Prescription Hearing Aid Technology Works

 DSP also allows for more flexibility in programming the aid for each individual, matching your specific pattern of hearing loss.

-Better precision in setting the appropriate gain for each frequency
+- Better precision in setting the appropriate gain for each frequency.

-Management of loud sounds for comfort
+- Automatic management of loud sounds for comfort.

-Control of acoustic feedback (whistling sounds)
+- Control of acoustic feedback reducing squealing or whistling sounds.

-Automatic volume control and program changes
+- Automatic volume control and algorithm changes.

-Bluetooth streaming and advanced accessories for improved connectivity
+- Bluetooth streaming and advanced accessories for improved connectivity.

 Consider the following technologies when choosing the best hearing aids for you:

-— This is one of the most significant developments in hearing aid technology that is based on how two normal ears work together.
+— This is one of the most significant developments in prescription hearing aid technology that is based on how two normal ears work together.
 Traditionally, hearing aids functioned independently of one another.
 Now, they can communicate with one another, providing many of the benefits of hearing with two ears, improving your ability to hear fully, more naturally, and better detect the environment and speech around you.

 Direct Streaming to Bluetooth/Cell Phone

-— Some premium-level hearing aids feature Bluetooth connectivity.
+— Most hearing aids feature Bluetooth connectivity.
 These models allow for seamless integration between the hearing aids and newer cell phone technology.
 This means you can stream your phone calls and music directly from your cell phone to your hearing aids, giving you better sound quality, clarity, and stereo listening.

 Smartphone Remote App Features

-— Premium-level hearing aids can also connect with your smartphone through an app that works with both iOS and Android-based systems.
+— Many hearing aids can also connect with your smartphone through an app that works with both iOS and Android-based systems.
 This puts control over your hearing aid at your fingertips.
 You can change volume settings in each individual device and make other unique adjustments to suit your preferences and your environment.
 These apps are easy to use, and allow you to adjust everything from the microphones’ directionality to specific sound settings to suit any given environment.